 Who Is a Good Candidate for CAR-T Cell Therapy?

+As mentioned, 2017 was a historic year because it saw the first two CAR-T cell therapies get approved by the U.S. FDA, which were Kymriah and Yescarta.
 Both treatment protocols modify T cells to help them recognize and attack diseased B cells in the blood.
-Patients with either leukemia or B-cell lymphoma may apply for the clinical trial at this time.
+Patients with either leukemia or B-cell lymphoma may qualify for treatment with these living therapies.
 However, they cannot do so without first trying at least two other cancer therapies of a more standard nature.

 Currently, researchers are experimenting with CAR-T therapies for other types of cancers as well.
 These include leukemia and lymphoma subtypes, as well as non-blood-borne cancers.
 Its ability to fight solid tumors, or those that do not spread throughout blood or bone marrow, have thus far proven less than impressive.